 Prosecutions are also carried out by Office of the Director of Corporate Enforcement.

-18 Companies were prosecuted by the Companies Registration Office in the District Court for failing to file their 2013 Annual Return on time
+27 cases were prosecuted by the Companies Registration Office in the District Court for failing to file their 2017 Annual Return on time.

 Powered By Inventise